 Battle of Life and Death of the Ming Empire

 Despite many of the Ming’s brave generals and warriors fought intensively again them and sacrificed their lives in battlefields, Yexian’s troops arrived in Beijing easily.

 Ming’s entire royal family and government were surrounded inside of the Beijing city, by the aggressive nomadic troop.

 It was only four months after the catastrophic loss in the Tumu Fortress Crisis.

 Hence, Ming was in a very severe situation, a life-and-death moment.
 If they failed, the dynasty would be ended, and the whole of the nation would fall into separation and chaos again.

-Fortunately, a remarkable official named Yu Qian led the remaining third-class soldiers of the Ming Empire successfully protected the capital city and defeated the nomads for several times.
+Fortunately, a remarkable official named Yu Qian led the remaining third-class soldiers of the Ming Empire to successfully protected the capital city and defeated the nomads several times.

 Under hero Yu Qian’s extraordinary commands, Ming Dynasty survived this life and death crisis.
 Meanwhile, a new strong army was established, and many of the Ming’s lost cities and military sites were recovered.

 Lord Yexian couldn’t win over the Ming Empire nor get more money, so he went back north to his realm.

 Zhengtong Emperor Zhu Qizhen’s Captive Life in the North